10 Best things to do in Sintra – Complete guide

 Landmarks to visit in Sintra

-What to visit in sintra?
+What to visit in Sintra?
 The historical center of Sintra

 Seteais Palace